The bright sun was extinguish’d, and the stars

 We were lost under the stars on Blue Pine Mountain, like children trying to find our way home in the dark.
 And then he took the stars away.

-I feel Lynch used the show like a psychological boot camp.
+I feel Lynch used the show as a psychological boot camp.
 He broke us down just to rebuild us as stronger, more spiritual, more empathic people.

 ‘No Stars’ was the lowest point.
 Long-term Lynch fans were pulled back to the earlier futility of Club Silencio and ‘Llorando’.
 For me, it gives me the same feeling I have when I watch Fire Walk With Me and Laura cries in the Roadhouse just after Margaret tells her that soon all hope will be lost.